 If you want to do something over the holiday break, review a weak area from your first year.
-You can begin working on the Primer videos and question banks in subject and tutor modes to get comfortable with the information.

 Purchase a comprehensive review book that you will be comfortable utilizing until your test date.
 This review book can be utilized in conjunction with class work to create a strong foundation for Step 1.
 Reference your comprehensive review book in order to see what your classes are and are not covering.
 After you locate areas not taught in your classes, mark them accordingly.
 Add notes to your review book as needed as you go through your classes; although, if you don’t have time, you can always do so later.